 Select Edit, and the cursor appears at the end of the message.
 The on-screen keyboard appears and you're free to change the text of the message to your heart's content.
 When you're done, tapping the checkmark on the right saves your changes.
 A notation that you've edited the message appears beneath the new text.

 Undo Send works much the same way.
 Select that, and the selected message disappears entirely and instantaneously.
 There's no confirmation to make sure that you really want to unsend the text so use this feature judiciously.
 As with editing an iMessage, text will appear in the message thread that you've unsent a message.

-Even if you manage to make your changes within that 15-minute window, they may not apply universally.
-Beta testers who've installed the iOS 16 developer beta say that at the moment, edits and undos only work on other phones running iOS 16. iPhones running iOS 15.5 and earlier can still see your typos in all their glory.
-That could change during the beta process or once iOS 16 is released, but it's an important limitation to keep in mind.
+You've got a 15-minute widow to edit your text message in iOS 16, and you're limited to five edits on your message.
+Your recipient will be able to see the changes, at least eventually.
+Beta testers who've installed the iOS 16 developer beta have reported that moment, edits and undos only work on other phones running iOS 16. iPhones running iOS 15.5 and earlier can still see your typos in all their glory.

 Other editing tools coming to Messages in iOS 16

 Editing and Undo Send have received the most attention from Apple's iOS 16 preview, but they're not the only changes Apple is making to Messages.
 You also have the power to mark message threads as unread — a handy edition if a string of text messages comes in when you're too busy to give them your full attention.

 To mark messages as unread, just swipe right on the main messages screen and tap the Mark as Unread button that appears.
 That way you can go back later and read the messages at your leisure.
 (Pressing and holding on the thread and selecting Mark as Unread from the subsequent pop-up menu should also do the trick.)